cms-analysis/HiggsAnalysis-CombinedLimit/docs/abcd_rooparametrichist_tutorial/rooparametrichist_exercise.md

 ```
 </details>

-As an example, for each datacard, we have assigned a systematic uncertainty of 1.6% due to lumi to the signal processes, and a systematic of 5% to background in the SR (to take into account of non-closure of the method).
-Notice that each datacard for each region has a ```shapes``` section for the observed data ```data_obs```, for the background ```Bkg``` and for the signal.
-The signal and data shapes are stored in a workspace ```wspace``` linked to the shapes section in the datacard, while the background shapes are stored in a ```RooParametricHist``` object.
-In the following we show how to build the workspace.

 We follow the main steps implemented in a working code to create the workspace [create_workspace.py](https://github.com/cesarecazzaniga/HiggsAnalysis-CombinedLimit/blob/tutorial_abcd_rooparametrichist/data/tutorials/abcd_rooparametrichist_exercise/utils/create_workspace.py).
 First create a RooWorkspace, implement a function ```__get_histograms_regions``` to read the input histograms from the A,B,C,D regions and import them as ```RooDataHist``` in the workspace.